 How to Square a Number Quickly on a Mac

-Struggling to square sums swiftly?
+Fumbling through apps just to square a simple sum?
 When you need to square, cube or take a number to another exponential degree, a Mac is all you need.
-Find out here how to square a number on a Mac using macOS.
+Find out here how to square a number on a Mac ⤓ using macOS.

 How to Square a Number Quickly on a Mac